Are you planning on writing your personal statement for residency? We’ll cover everything you need to know about the process.

-Program directors want to get to know you as an individual and what you would bring to their residency.
+Program directors want to get to know you as an individual and what you would bring to their program.
 While this might seem like a no-brainer, it is important that your personal statement remains about you.

 When talking about your attributes, remember that quality is more important than quantity.
 Narrow your focus to one or two qualities, and work on incorporating them as part of your storytelling.

 How will your interests and goals support their mission?
 What specific strengths will you add or hope to cultivate?
-Again, the focus should be on you and your expectations, and not on over-explaining a program to its own directors.
+Again, the focus should be on you and your expectations, not on over-explaining a program to its directors.

 Clearly outline your interest in a particular specialty.
-Program directors want to be convinced of your understanding of and interest in a specialty.
-Highlight the things you have done in your career to explore a specialty and detail some of your insights and observations.
+Program directors want to know your understanding of and interest in a specialty.
+Highlight what you have done in your career to explore a specialty and detail some of your insights and observations.

-For example, you might like acute care in emergency medicine, but try to be more specific than that.
+For example, you might like acute care in emergency medicine but try to be more specific than that.
 What do you enjoy about the diagnoses and pathologies involved in emergency medicine?
 What do you enjoy about the patients in your care?
 What do you enjoy about the setting in which you will practice?

 Always uphold your credibility by being honest and authentic.
 People will pick up on subtle cues of inauthenticity.
 Remember, you don’t have to use your personal statement to convince someone of how perfect you are because perfection doesn’t exist.

-For example, if you achieved something with a group of colleagues, give credit where it’s due and don’t take the credit all for yourself.
+For example, if you achieve something with a group of colleagues, give credit where it’s due and don’t take the credit all for yourself.
 Remain true to who you are and the experiences you’ve had thus far.
 You don’t need to embellish or dramatize them to impress program directors.

-If there are anomalies anywhere in your application, such as gap years or leaves of absence, address them in your personal statement with a brief explanation.
+If anomalies are anywhere in your application, such as gap years or leaves of absence, address them with a brief explanation.
 You don’t need to dwell on areas that need improvement, and you shouldn’t provide long explanations or be defensive.

-Lastly, end your personal statement with a punch.
+Lastly, end your statement with a punch.
 Don’t lose steam.
 Succinctly and naturally wrap up your story.
 You don’t want to end with a weak declarative statement like, “And that’s why I would be a great resident.”